On our cruise of the Panama Canal, we stopped in the beautiful South American port of Cartagena, Colombia.

 The fort itself was an impressive structure, located on a hill not too far from where the coach stopped.
 We only had time for a few pictures of the fort on our tour, but I did notice people climbing the sloped walkways leading into the fort.
 If we visit Cartagena again, I’d like to explore this fortress.

-A visit to the fort is also included as part of several longer guided tours, including the six-hour Cartagena City Full Day Tour.
+In 1984, the fort was listed by UNESCO, along with the Old City of Cartagena, as a World Heritage Site.
+A visit to Castillo San Felipe de Barajas is also included as part of several longer guided tours, including the six-hour Cartagena City Full Day Tour.
 (This is not the tour we took, but it includes many of the sights that we saw, plus tickets to the fort.).

-We enter the Old City
+We enter Cartagena’s Old City

 Back on the coach, we continued toward the Old City, taking in the gorgeous colonial architecture.
 Many of the buildings reminded me of the Western Mediterranean, and the bougainvillea draping from nearly every window added to the European feel.